 BAM Platform has interviewed the Directors of the TOP Best Architecture Master’s in the World according to BAM Ranking 2018 and 2019.
 We aimed to motivate architects and architecture students through the words of some of the most relevant professionals of the world academy.
 At the same time, our purpose is to let our readers know further details about the most relevant postgraduate programs directly from the source.

-Here you will find the BAM interview to Postgraduate’s Directors of some of the best architecture master´s program in the world.
+Here you will find the BAM interview with the Directors and Coordinators of some of the best architecture master´s program of architecture in the world.

 Director of the MArch in Architecture & Urbanism (DRL)

 The Architectural Association School of Architecture.
 London, UK

 “Architecture affords us a framework to understand our world through the medium of space.
 If a problem could be understood spatially it is in my opinion architectural, this aspect I believe gives agency for architects to contribute to many challenges of contemporary society”

 Manchester Metropolitan University.
 Manchester School of Architecture.
 The UK.